ChenglongChen/tensorflow-DeepFM/README.md

 ```

 You can use the FM or DNN part only by setting the parameter `use_fm` or `use_dnn` to `False`.

+## Regression
+This implementation also supports regression task.
+To use DeepFM for regression, you can set `loss_type` as `mse`.
+Accordingly, you should use eval_metric for regression, e.g., mse or mae.

 # Example
 Folder `example` includes an example usage of DeepFM/FM/DNN models for [Porto Seguro's Safe Driver Prediction competition on Kaggle](https://www.kaggle.com/c/porto-seguro-safe-driver-prediction).